Krytron: Export restrictions in the United States

 Because of their potential for use as triggers of nuclear weapons, the export of krytrons is tightly regulated in the United States.
 A number of cases involving the smuggling or attempted smuggling of krytrons have been reported, as countries seeking to develop nuclear weapons have attempted to procure supplies of krytrons for igniting their weapons.
 One prominent case was that of Richard Kelly Smyth, who allegedly helped Arnon Milchan smuggle 15 orders of 810 krytrons total to Israel in the early 1980s.
 469 of these were returned to the United States, with Israel claiming the remaining 341 were "destroyed in testing".

 Krytrons and sprytrons handling voltages of 2,500 V and above, currents of 100 A and above, and switching delays of under 10 microseconds are typically suitable for nuclear weapon triggers.

 In popular culture

 A krytron was the "MacGuffin" in Roman Polanski's 1988 film Frantic.
 The device in the film was actually a Krytron-Pac, which consisted of a Krytron tube along with a trigger transformer encased in black epoxy.

-The krytron, incorrectly called a "kryton", also appeared in the Tom Clancy nuclear terrorism novel The Sum of All Fears.

 The plot of Larry Collins' book The Road to Armageddon revolved heavily around American-made krytrons that Iranian mullahs wanted for three Russian nuclear artillery shells they had hoped to upgrade to full nuclear weapons.

-The term "krytron" appeared in the season 3, episode 14 (Provenance) of the television drama Person of Interest.

-In Season 3 of NCIS episode "Kill Ari, Part 2", it was revealed that Ari Haswari, a rogue Mossad operative, had been tasked with acquiring a krytron trigger.
-Along with stolen plutonium from Dimona, these were key components for an Israeli sting operation.
-The krytron was also incorrectly called a "kryton".